BalderHolst/uni-notes/Notes/Controllability.md

 \end{bmatrix}
 $$

-A system is controllable if and **only if** the controllability matrix has full rank.
+A system is controllable if and **only if** the controlability matrix has full rank.

+---
+#controlsystems